 By 11:30 pm we made it back to our car.
 Thankfully the traffic died down and it only took ½ hour to get our car.
 Once at our marina, we hopped in our car, gave Brad a big hug, and headed to Raleigh, North Carolina.

 Sienna quickly fell asleep in the car.
 Around 2 am Simon and I stopped at a Mcdonald’s off of I-95 and grabbed a burger.
 I had a lovely chat with a police officer while waiting for our order.
 He told me that we were very smart to get out of Charleston during the evening.

 He explained it would be bumper-to-bumper traffic in the morning.

-By 3am, however, Simon and I were starting to hallucinate.
-We pulled over in the first rest station once we crossed into North Carolina.
+By 3 am, however, Simon and I were starting to hallucinate.
+We pulled over at the first rest station once we crossed into North Carolina.
 We slept for two hours in the parking lot.
 I didn’t think I’d be able to fall asleep but we were both out within minutes of pulling over.

-For a split second, I felt in love with the boat, the river, the lifestyle of living on a boat.
+For a split second, I fell in love with the boat, the river, and the lifestyle of living on a boat.

 I couldn’t grasp the message in this story when I was younger.
 For some reason, it hit home as we traveled up the river and I caught a glimpse of being in the now and appreciating that now.

 No…there weren’t tigers ready to eat us but I sure felt that our lives were in danger.
 Even though I had massive fear, I managed to find a moment when I could simply appreciate life.
 I didn’t expect that to happen.